 More isolated and less developed than any other island in the Bahamas, this remote island is the ideal destination for the traveler searching for a secluded spot.
 Whether a deserted beach or a remote fishing spot, the island is the perfect combination of exotic and mysterious charm for a romantic or private getaway.

 Over the next two days, you will visit Acklins Bay and its wonders.

 Acklins and Crooked Island have the same natural habitat as hundreds of years ago and are separated by a nearly 1,300 square kilometer lagoon known as the Bight of Acklins.
 Both islands are a haven for sailing, bonefish fishing, snorkeling, and diving.

 We begin the ascent home by navigating north.
 We still have two days full of adventure in store before returning to Nassau.

 We have a stop at Rum Cay, considered one of the most historically exciting and best-kept islands in the Bahamas.
 It is home to historic ruins, vibrant coral reefs, miles of white-sand beaches, and big waves for surfing.

 The abundant marine life attracts fishermen, divers, and snorkelers from all over the world.

-Before returning to our departure port, we cannot fail to stop at the famous Pig Beach.
-It seems incredible, but, in addition to the classic marine life, in the Bahamas, you can make friends and swim with unusual animals in the area, making your experience unforgettable: the famous Exuma pigs!
+Before returning to our departure port, we must stop at the famous Pig Beach.
+It seems incredible, but in addition to the classic marine life, in the Bahamas, you can make friends and swim with unusual animals in the area, making your experience unforgettable: the famous Exuma pigs!